MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab05_Overview_of_deployment_with_ACSS.md

 ---
 lab:
-    title: 'Lab 05: Overview of deployment with Azure Center for SAP solutions' learning path: 'AZ-120 Learning Path 4: Deploy SAP on Azure'
+    title: 'Lab 05: Overview of deployment with Azure Center for SAP solutions' learning path: 'AZ-1006 Learning Path 4: Deploy SAP on Azure'
 ---

 # Lab 05: Overview of deployment with Azure Center for SAP solutions

-This lab is part of **AZ-120: Planning and Administering Microsoft Azure for SAP Workloads**.
+This lab is part of **AZ-1006: Migrate and Modernize SAP in the Microsoft Cloud**.

 ## Lab introduction